Configure WordPress for cloud storage on Amazon S3

 - On the resulting page, create a new S3 bucket to store your WordPress media files by selecting a region, entering a unique bucket name and hitting the “Create New Bucket” button.
 You can also choose an existing bucket if you prefer.

 Once the bucket has been created, you’ll be transferred to a page where you can configure plugin behaviour.
 Ensure that the “Copy Files to Bucket” and “Rewrite Media URLs” options are turned on.
 Other settings can be left at their default values or modified per your preference.

 You can now add pages and posts to WordPress as normal.
 When you add a media file using the WordPress editor or media library, your media file will be uploaded to both the WordPress blog and the chosen S3 bucket.

-The Amazon S3 and CloudFront plugin will automatically rewrite URLs so that the media is served from S3 instead of from your WordPress host.
-In the screenshot below, refer to the browser status bar, which shows the S3 bucket URL for the image.
+The plugin will automatically rewrite URLs so that the media is served from S3 instead of from your WordPress host.
+In the screenshot below, refer to the image information panel, which shows the S3 bucket URL for the image.